We offer Certificates of Achievement as proof of participation in a course.

 In this article we'll look at:

-- how to achieve a certificate or statement
+- how to achieve a certificate

 - the information included on the certificate

 - how your name will be displayed on your certificate

 - how you can use your certificate in work and study

 - where to find information about shipping and delivery